 Director of Practice

-Miriam has devoted much of her professional life to working to ensure that communities are healthy – with resources, a sense of connectedness, and engaged residents driving community development.
+Miriam (she/her) has devoted much of her professional life to working to ensure that communities are healthy – with resources, a sense of connectedness, and engaged residents driving community development.

 At IISC, Miriam works on strategy, staff development, and assessment.
 Her work with clients has a particular focus on organizations and networks focused on racial equity and change efforts and health equity.